- Choosing the languages supported by the project and the analysis

 - all each element or object opened in the WEBDEV editor.

-The main language corresponds to the language used by default at run time.
+The main language corresponds to the language used by default at runtime.

-The "Languages" tab of project description is also used to define the options specific to a language: number, currency, date, ...
+The "Languages" tab of the project description is also used to define the options specific to a language: number, currency, date, ...

 When creating an edit control or a table column that displays numeric data (number, currency, date, time, duration, ...), the input mask used will be the mask defined in the language options of project.
-This option is available in the pages.
+This option is available in pages.

-At run time, when an edit control or a table column has a mask "Defined by the project", the input mask and/or the display mask will automatically adapt according to the options selected in the project for the language displayed at run time.
+At runtime, when an edit control or a table column has a mask "Defined by the project", the input mask and/or the display mask will automatically adapt according to the options selected in the project for the language displayed at runtime.

-Note: The linguistic options are also used to define the writing direction and the character set used ("various" option).
+Remark: The linguistic options are also used to define the writing direction and the character set used ("various" option).

 Languages supported by the analysis